ka-architect/aws-solutions-architect-associate/topics/data/databases/README.md

 - can be used with elasticache, DAX is better for individual objects cache, query and scan cache

 ## Dynamo DB Streams
-- store ordered stream of all table actions in real time with 24 hour retention, limited consumers, can be processed via lambda/KDF
+- store ordered stream of all table actions in real time with 24 hour retention, limited consumers, can be processed via lambda/KDS
-- KDF streams has 1 year retention, more consumers and more processing
+- KDS streams has 1 year retention, more consumers and more processing

 # S3
 - Serverless, infinite scaling, 5TB max file size, allows versioning